jose-troche/GlassARDroneCommanderPy/README.md

       * `touch __init__.py`
       * Add the parent directory of `ardrone_py` to the PYTHONPATH environment variable (e.g. add `export PYTHONPATH=$HOME/<ardrone_py_parent_directory>` in `$HOME/.bash_profile`)

+* In Google Glass:
+    * Install (deploy) [Launchy](https://github.com/kaze0/launchy), so you can easily launch other installed Android applications from the Glass Settings.

-    * Set up a Bluetooth serial port connection between computer and Google Glass:
+* Set up a Bluetooth serial port connection between your computer and Google Glass:
-      * In Mac, go to Settings > Bluetooth > Advanced... > +, to add a new serial connection port with the following properties:
+   * In Mac, go to Settings > Bluetooth > Advanced... > `+`, to add a new serial port connection with the following properties:
       * Check only the first checkbox (On)
       * Name: Bluetooth-SerialPort
       * Type: Modem
    * In Glass, go to Settings > Bluetooth card (should state "Now discoverable").
    * In Mac, click the Bluetooth icon in the top menu bar and select `Set Up Bluetooth Device...`.
    * Pair Mac Bluetooth with Google Glass.

-* In Google Glass:
-    * Install (deploy) [Launchy](https://github.com/kaze0/launchy), so you can easily launch other installed Android applications from the Glass Settings.

 If you need more specific details read [prerequisites](prerequisites.md).